mitchellmcm27/eclogite-tcg/README.md

 cd models && python3 parallel_profile.py
 ```

-The can be replicated by running the following command and inspecting the outputs:
+The paper's resluts can be replicated by running the following command and inspecting the outputs:

 ```bash
 python3 parallel_experiment2.py -q
 ```

+Model outputs should appear on your local machine in a newly created **eclogite-output** directory.

 ## Thermodynamic database